messageCollection allows you to swiftly create a chat view that includes all data. This page explains how to make a view using the collection.

 - Messages are deleted as a real-time event.

 - Messages are updated as a real-time event.

 - The channel information that is included in the user's current chat view is updated as a real-time event.

 - The current channel is deleted as a real-time event.

 - A huge gap is detected through background sync.
 In this case, you need to dispose of the view and create a new

-Depending on the connection status, the client app could miss message events.
+Depending on the online status, the client app could miss message events.
 Especially when new messages or new channels stored in Sendbird server don't reach the Chat SDK in the client app, a gap is created.
-A gap is a chunk of objects that exist in the remote server but missing in the local cache.
+A gap is a chunk of objects that are created and logged in the remote server but missing in the local cache.

 Note: To adjust the number, contact support on the Sendbird Dashboard.

 messageCollection should be cleared through the

 dispose() method and a new one must be created for better performance.